goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # Private

-If a task's `private` property is true, you won't be able to run it in interactive mode.
+If a task's `private` property is set to `true`, you won't be able to run it in interactive mode.

 A private task is intended to be extended by other tasks.